kvrona/K-Vrona-Profile/_pages/teaching.md

 permalink: /teaching/
 ---

-*These courses are fictional and were created as a demo of a job market website in Jekyll, hosted on GitHub Pages.*

 # Graduate Level
 ### Northern Illinois University (Teaching Assistant)
 - ECON 750: Public Sector Economics I (fall 2020)